 Availability and copyright

-Let’s clear this up from the original question also: availability and copyright are completely unrelated to one another.
+Let’s clear this up from the original question also: availability and copyright are completely unrelated.

 Just because there may not be a legal way to get a copy of something does not magically remove copyright or copyright restrictions.
 In other words, copying copyrighted material without permission is illegal, whether it’s otherwise available or not.